sriza/benchmarking-software/readme.md

 By default base model is used.
 Create a file named 'config.json' to customize these parameters, please ensure the name of device is similar to the folder name in custom folder.

-models can contain list of extension different models that device can run.
+Models can contain list of extension different models that device can run.

-Alternative models is optional parameter can contain extension of models that are convertable to models.
-Please note, for this case you need to extend base class to convert the alternative extension to required extension.

-Quantization is optional parameter that contains the type of quantization that is to be done to given model.

 Inference_attempts is number of inference to be done on model.